gguiomar/cog-schema/README.md

 ## Components

-### 1. Visual Sampling Task (VST)
+### 1. Perceptual Sampling Task (PST)

-The Visual Sampling Task is a multi-armed bandit problem designed to test an agent's ability to infer hidden properties from limited observations:
+The Perceptual Sampling Task is a multi-armed bandit problem designed to test an agent's ability to infer hidden properties from limited observations:

 - The task presents multiple quadrants (2-4), each with cues (typically 1 per quadrant).
 - One quadrant is biased (90% one color, 10% the other), while others have a 50/50 distribution.